whats-good/uniform-graphql/README.md

 <!-- // TODO: copy the readme to the core package -->

-⚠️ This is a very young and unstable library.
+⚠️ Disclaimer: This is a very young and unstable library.
 We’re still at `v0`.
 We have a pretty robust core, but everything is subject to change.

 ## Install